 About the Family Learning Festival / Campaign for Learning.

 The event was partly funded by The Campaign for Learning.

 The Family Learning Festival is one of their annual events.
 The Spinney Primary School has been celebrating the Family Learning Festival for over 7 years but this is the first time it has opened it’s door to welcome the wider Cambridge community to share in the celebration.

 About The Big Draw

-The Spinney Primary School is participating in this month long national event as a whole school project and there will be a drawing workshop on the 17th Oct to inspire and enthuse families about the initiative.
+The Spinney Primary School is participating in this month long national event as a whole school project and there was a drawing workshop to inspire and enthuse families about the initiative.

 As author Phillip Pullman said in an article in The Guardian:

 'The best sort of activity is one that combines mental effort with sensuous delight.
 That’s why I love drawing'.